sabitarani1012/React_Native_User_Info_Viewer-Fetch_Display_API_Data/README.md

-# React Native User Information App
+# React Native User Information Viewer - Fetch & Display API Data

 ## Overview
 This is a **React Native** application that fetches and displays user information from a public API and display in Expo Go Mobile Application.
 The app allows users to navigate through multiple user profiles using **Next** and **Previous** buttons.